phax/ph-masterdata/README.md

 # News and noteworthy

+  * v5.0.5 - work in progress
+    * Requires at least ph-common 8.6.5
+    * API extensions
   * v5.0.4 - 2017-04-20
     * Added VATIN checksum routines to validate the checksum character(s) in VATINs without a service call
     * Requires at least ph-common 8.6.x